dholder99/Password-Strength-Checker/README.md

 <h1>Password Strength Checker</h1>

 <h2>Description</h2>
-This Python project involves building a script to check the strength of user passwords based on length, complexity, and dictionary-based checks.
-The script utilizes external libraries such as argparse and zxcvbn to parse command-line arguments and perform password analysis, respectively.
-The tool can be used to test the strength of passwords and provide feedback on how to improve them.
+A Python program that checks the strength of a given password by assessing its length, complexity, and uniqueness.
+The program uses a combination of regular expressions and string manipulation to determine the strength of a password and provides feedback to the user.
 <br />

+<h2>Project Features:</h2>

+- <b>Validates password strength based on length, complexity, and uniqueness</b>
+- <b>Provides feedback on the strength of a password to the user</b>
+- <b>Uses regular expressions and string manipulation to assess password strength</b>

 <h2>Languages and Utilities Used</h2>